 Family Planning, Sexual Health and Contraception

 We offer a range of family planning services at Danetre Medical Practice.
-Both Dr Butler and Vikki Seeney are qualified to fit coils (including the mirena coil) and insert and remove the contraceptive implant.
+Dr Butler is qualified to fit coils (including the mirena coil) and insert and remove the contraceptive implant.
 All our doctors and nurse clinicians are qualified to provide advice and prescriptions for a range of contraception including the following:

 - combined oral contraceptive pill